aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.tables/rowformat/heading_format/_index.md

 ﻿---
+title: RowFormat.heading_format property
+linktitle: heading_format property
-title: heading_format property
+articleTitle: heading_format property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "True if the row is repeated as a table heading on every page when the table spans more than one page."
+description: "RowFormat.heading_format property.
+True if the row is repeated as a table heading on every page when the table spans more than one page."
 type: docs
 weight: 30
 url: /python-net/aspose.words.tables/rowformat/heading_format/